CollisionMask struct

 bool newValue)

-, enables or disables the specified layerNumber
+Based on newValue, enables or disables the specified layerNumber in the mask.

-Parameters | |
+| Parameters | |

-layerNumber | Layer number between 0 and 31. |
+| layerNumber | Layer number between 0 and 31. |

-newValue | true enables the layer. false disables the layer. |
+| newValue | true enables the layer. false disables the layer. |

 bool cubos:: engine:: CollisionMask:: getLayerValue(unsigned int layerNumber) const

-Returns whether or not the specified layerNumber
+Returns whether or not the specified layerNumber is enabled.

-Parameters | |
+| Parameters | |

-layerNumber | Layer number between 0 and 31. |
+| layerNumber | Layer number between 0 and 31. |

 Variable documentation